 - Monitors Gearmesh Frequencies

-- Provides Portable Data Collectors
+- Fully Compatible with Portable Data Collectors

 The accelerometers in this sensor series offer a number of features making them well suited for harsh industrial environments and installation in locations with limited available space.
 These case-mounted accelerometers provide acceleration measurements in units of g or m/s^2.
 The sensor has a standardized output voltage proportional to the level of acceleration which can interface to a variety of condition monitoring solutions.
 The range of vibration frequencies detected by these sensors spans from 0.2 – 14,000 Hz.